When will the next Helsinki Summer School courses be organised?

 Can Helsinki Summer School help me obtain a visa?

 If you need a visa, remember to upload a copy of your passport into the application system.
 If you have been accepted to Helsinki Summer School and have paid the course fee, we can send you a letter of acceptance and invitation.
 We cannot, however, guarantee that you will be granted a visa, as that is entirely up to the Finnish Consulate.
 If you are not granted a visa and have to cancel your participation, please see our cancellation policy here.

 Does Helsinki Summer School offer scholarships?

 Unfortunately we don't offer scholarships.
-However, in 2018 Helsinki Summer School offers course scholarships for asylum seeker/refugee background immigrants in Finland.
+However, in 2018 Helsinki Summer School offered course scholarships for asylum seeker/refugee background immigrants in Finland.
 For detailed information, please see here.

 Where can I apply for a scholarship?